bartek/python-curriculum/conditionals.rst

 #################################

-Having variables and a basic understanding of iteration under our belt, we need to dive into logic.
+Having variables and a basic understanding of iteration under our belt, we need to dive into conditional programs.
 The objectives of this class will be:

 * Introduction to conditional statements
 * Clearer understanding what signifies a block of code in Python